mikedatsik/tk-fusion/README.md

 [templates.yml](config/core/templates.yml)

-## Configuring Natron in the software launcher
+## Configuring Fusion in the software launcher

-In order for Natron to show up in the shotgun launcher, we need to add it to our list of softwares that are valid for this project.
+In order for Fusion to show up in the shotgun launcher, we need to add it to our list of softwares that are valid for this project.

 * Navigate to your shotgun url, ie. `example.shotgunstudio.com`, and once logged in, clink in the Shotgun Settings menu, the arrow at the top right of the webpage, close to your user picture.
 * Click in the Software menu
 ![select_a_project_configuration](config/images/select_a_project_configuration.png)

-* We will create a new entry for Natron, called "Natron".
+* We will create a new entry for Fusion, called "Fusion".
 The description was conveniently copied and pasted from Wikipedia.
 ![create_new_software](config/images/create_new_software.png)

-* We should now specify the engine this software will use. "tk-natron"
+* We should now specify the engine this software will use. "tk-fusion"
 ![software_specify_engine](config/images/software_specify_engine.png)

 * Note that you can restrict this application to certain projects by specifying the project under the projects column.
 If no projects are specified this application will show up for all the projects that have this engine in their configuration files.